How Solar Power Works In Canada

-Monocrystalline panels are more efficient and tend to perform better in high heat and low light conditions, making them far superior to polycrystalline panels in terms of performance – they also tend to be more visually appealing because of their black appearance (but they can also be blue).
-Monocrystalline panels can only be blue and tend to be less expensive than polycrystalline panels.
+Monocrystalline panels are more efficient and tend to perform better in high heat and low light conditions, making them far superior to polycrystalline panels in terms of performance.
+They also tend to be more visually appealing because of their black appearance (but they can also be blue).
+Polycrystalline panels can only be blue and are less efficient, but their benefit is that they tend to be less expensive.

-Got more questions?
-Ask us in the comments at the bottom of the page.
+Got more questions about solar panels?
+Ask us by commenting at the bottom of the page.

 Output: Power (Watts)

 Materials Cost: $0.20-$0.50/Watt